-If the behavior is not corrected or if a serious incident occurs which the instructor believes to warrant more than a 48hour suspension, please contact your Department Chair and the Chief Student Services Officer (Dr. Ralph Davis, Student Services Dean) immediately to intervene.
-Dr. Davis may be reached at (323) 241-5298 or at davisrw@lasc.edu.
+If the behavior is not corrected or if a serious incident occurs which the instructor believes to warrant more than a 48-hour suspension, please contact your Department Chair and the Chief Student Services Officer (Dr. Tangelia Alfred, Acting Student Services Dean) immediately to intervene.
+Alfred may be reached at (323) 241-5298 or at alfredtm@lasc.edu.